The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

 The group $L''\cong 3^2\rtimes Q_8$ acts on $M(E_6)$ as

 and so stabilizes three distinct lines on $M(E_6)$.
-Since it acts non-trivially on these lines, $L''$ lies first in $D_5T_1$, then in a line stabilizer on $M(D_5)$, so $B_4T_1$, then in a line stabilizer on $M(B_4)$, hence $D_4T_2$.
+Since it acts non-trivially on these lines (and $p\nmid |L|$ so it lies inside a Levi subgroup whenever it lies in a parabolic subgroup), $L''$ lies first in $D_5T_1$ (see Lemma \ref{lem:linestabs} for the line stabilizers on $M(E_6)$), then in a line stabilizer on $M(D_5)$, so $B_4T_1$, then in a line stabilizer on $M(B_4)$, hence $D_4T_2$.
 Furthermore, the component group of $N_\mbG(D_4T_2)$ is $\Sym(3)$, and this is also the quotient $L/L''$, so the projection of $L''$ on $D_4$ is normalized by all graph automorphisms of $D_4$.
 Thus the projection of $L''$ is determined up to conjugacy in $D_4$, by for example \cite[Lemma 1.8.10(ii)]{bhrd}.
 The projection of $L''$ onto the $T_2$ factor is unique (not even just up to conjugacy), as it is simply the Klein four group.
 Thus $L''$ is determined up to conjugacy in each of $D_4$ and $T_2$.

-However, because there is no element of $D_4$ acting as an outer element of order $2$ on the subgroup $L''$, there are \emph{two} diagonal subgroups: one is obtained by twisting one of the two factors by the graph automorphism of order $2$.
-Of course, both are stable under the $\Sym(3)$ of graph automorphisms acting simultaneously on both $D_4$ and $T_2$, so both form subgroups $L$ in $\mbG$.
+However, because there is no element of $D_4$ acting as an outer element of order $2$ on the subgroup $L''$, there are \emph{two} $D_4T_2$-conjugacy classes of subgroups $L''$ diagonally embedded in $D_4T_2$: one is obtained by twisting one of the two factors by the graph automorphism of order $2$.
+Of course, both are stable under the $\Sym(3)$ of graph automorphisms acting simultaneously on both $D_4$ and $T_2$, so both extend to subgroups $L$ in $\mbG$.
 Notice that the graph automorphism of $\mbG$ induces a graph automorphism of order $2$ on one of the factors $D_4$ and $T_2$, hence swaps these two copies of $L$.
 (There is an element of order $3$ in $D_4$ acting like the graph automorphism of order $3$ on $L''$, so we see only two classes, not six.)

-In the supplementary materials we show that there is a unique copy of $H$ above a given copy of $L$.
+In the supplementary materials we show that there is a unique copy of $H$ in $\mbG$ above a given copy of $L$.
 Hence there are exactly two $\mbG$-conjugacy classes of subgroups $H$, swapped by the graph automorphism.
 We then apply Corollary \ref{cor:centsubgroups} to obtain either six or two $G_{\mathrm{sc}}$-conjugacy classes of subgroups $H$, depending on whether $\Out(G)$ contains diagonal automorphisms or not.